Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Annotating User Request-Making

 \begin{itemize} \item \textbf{Request Content ($[R]$)}: A core span of text that specifies what task(s) exactly the user wants the LLM to perform, or what goal(s) the user wants to achieve; \item \textbf{Context ($[C]$)}: A detailed span of context information that does not directly constitute the request, but provides support for neighboring requests.
 This includes the chunks of ``target text'' that the LLMs are requested to process (e.g., the pasted article for the request ``2 page summary'' in Fig.~\ref{fig:example}). \item \textbf{Role ($[role]$)}: Any roles that the LLM is asked to take on to achieve the requests. \item \textbf{Expression}: The remaining text after extracting the above components, which represent the generic language templates used to embed and deliver the requests. \end{itemize}

 Each word in a request is assigned to precisely one of the four categories, and the labels thus form a non-overlapping full division of the user input.
-This forms the basis of the corpus annotation task, and we move on to discuss the implementation on the large-scale data.
+This forms the basis of the corpus annotation, and we discuss next the implementation in full scale.